How To Remove Water From Diesel Fuel

 As explained, excessive water in a passenger vehicle is very rare.
 It should only happen if you use unregulated biofuel in your tank.

 You probably won’t know about free water in your diesel until a mechanic finds water in your fuel filter.
-In the meantime, you might get misfires due to broken injectors (in extreme cases).
+In the meantime, you might get misfires due to impaired injectors (in severe cases).

 Once the water’s in your tank, that’s that.
-You should drop the tank out of the vehicle and flush it.
+You should drop the tank out of the vehicle and rinse it.

-Free water might even have done some severe engine damage.
+Free water might even have done some serious engine damage.

 It’s important to trace the source.
 Water shouldn’t be in your tank, especially not in a new diesel vehicle.
 It’s more likely to come from an above-ground filling tank.